 There is more to it than just data of course, lest we overlook the little things that contribute to a much larger picture.

 It is common knowledge that no one succeeds alone, everyone has help and everyone collaborates and contributes to each other’s success on their various paths.
-Therein lies the importance in building and leveraging an ecosystem of peers (some of whom may just be vendors of IoT-specific products and services) who will prove vital in the provision of a successful end-to-end customer journey.
-A little work goes into identifying these potential contributors who will go a long way in putting together offerings that will augment the the ecosystem.
+Therein lies the importance of building and leveraging an ecosystem of peers (some of whom may just be vendors of IoT-specific products and services) who will prove vital in the provision of a successful end-to-end customer journey.
+A little work goes into identifying these potential contributors who will go a long way in putting together offerings that will augment the ecosystem.

 How you use data

 Quantity and quality of data mean nothing if they are not effectively strung together in real-time, which a great acumen for being agile and being able to innovate is crucial for.
 By mashing up new data with data that is already in possession, it is imperative that new business insights are gleaned on a consistent basis, which will also pave the way for new ways of turning information into actionable insights.